 The park's naturalist staff conducts a variety of programs for both organized groups and the public.
 Programs are offered on a variety of subjects including, Native American history and culture, birds and butterflies, marsh and grassland ecology, and general nature exploration.
 Public programs, usually on weekends, are publicized in the Park District's monthly newsletter, Regional In Nature, which is available in the visitor center and posted on park bulletin boards.
 Weekday programs are available for schools and organized groups by reservation.
 Call (510) 544-3220 for further information.

-For detailed description of the Coyote Hills Naturalist Programs, click here.
+For a detailed description of the Coyote Hills Naturalist Programs, click here.

 Numerous picnic tables are located at the visitor center and at the Quarry Staging Area on a first-come-first-served basis.
 Cooking fires are limited to the metal braziers provided at each site.
 The Hoot Hollow picnic area, located above and behind the visitor center, is a reservable group picnic site.
 Telephone 1-888-EBPARKS or 1-888-327-2757 (press option 2, then 1) for further information.